dumpcoder/Definition-Console-Tool/README.md

 # Definition Console Tool
 Python application that defines words, and used as linux command.
-This command works by parsing date from dictionary.com
+This command works by parsing data from dictionary.com
 ![Console](https://raw.githubusercontent.com/dumpcoder/Linux_Define_Command/master/example.gif)

  # Requirements